DEPARTMENT OF TRANSPORTATION

 promulgate uniform guidelines to promote the safe and efficient use of

 the highway.
-To the extent that these amendments override any existing
+To the extent that this amendment would override any

-State requirements regarding traffic control devices, they do so in the
+existing State requirements regarding traffic control devices, it does

 Executive Order 12372 (Intergovernmental Review)

 Catalog of Federal Domestic Assistance Program Number 20.205,

 Federal programs and activities apply to this program.